Find a Bronx Criminal Defense Lawyer to Fight Your Case

 There are also other circumstances where the DA or the judge might consider mitigation to either reduce the amount of prison time you get or to avoid it entirely.

-A great example of this might be a situation where a survivor of serious domestic violence unlawfully possessed a gun simply to protect herself from the abuser as a potential last resort.
+A great example of mitigation on a gun case might be a situation where a survivor of serious domestic violence unlawfully possessed a gun simply to protect herself from the abuser as a potential last resort.
 In cases like that:

 • Prosecutors will sometimes strongly consider this a mitigating factor in making a favorable plea offer—perhaps one that doesn’t include incarceration.